bmmpxf/geoserver/doc/en/user/source/security/rolesystem/roleservices.rst

 The XML role service persists the role database in an XML file.
 This is the default role service in GeoServer.

-This service represents the user database as XML corresponding to this :download:`XML schema`.
+This service represents the user database as XML corresponding to this :download:`XML schema <schemas/roles.xsd>`.
 The file is named :file:`roles.xml` and is located inside the GeoServer data directory at a path of ``security/role/<name>/roles.xml``, where
 ``<name>`` is the name of the role service.

-.. warning:: NOTHING TO DOWNLOAD ABOVE!

 The following is the contents of ``roles.xml`` that ships with the default GeoServer configuration: